fjbatresv/pettzi/libs/api-auth/README.md

 - `POST /auth/login`: authenticates with email/password.
 If Cognito signals `NEW_PASSWORD_REQUIRED` (temporary password flow) it returns `{ challenge: 'NEW_PASSWORD_REQUIRED', session }` (fails fast with a 400 if Cognito omits the session); otherwise it returns the JWTs.
 Ensure the client stores the session before calling `/complete-new-password`.
 - `POST /auth/forgot-password`: generates a temporary password, sets it in Cognito (permanent=false), and sends it through the SES reset template so the user can log in immediately.
 - `POST /auth/complete-new-password`: consumes the `session` from the challenge and the desired new password, completes the `NEW_PASSWORD_REQUIRED` challenge and returns JWTs.
-- `POST /auth/confirm-email`: verifies the HMAC-backed token that was embedded in the welcome email; token is provided in the JSON payload (`{ token: '...' }`).
+- `POST /auth/confirm-email`: verifies the HMAC-backed token from the welcome email; token stays in the JSON payload (`{ token: '...' }`) instead of the URL.

 ## Key deps